coder-arch-15/National-Digital-Health-Portal/README.md

     <img src="laboratory.png" width="1000" height = "500" title="output">
   </p>
 <li>
-    Once registered, user can use a common Login Page to login using the username password provided on the email address.
-    The password can be changed through the user-dashboard.
+    Once registered, the user can use a common Login Page to log in using the username password provided on the email address.
+The password can be changed through the user dashboard.
 Users can avail different services based on the category of user.
     <p align="center"  style="margin-top:5px;">
     <img src="login.png" width="1500" height = "500" title="output">
   </p>